louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 Hydromorphone

 Hydromorphone is a hydrogenated ketone analogue of morphine.
 As with morphine, there is great interindividual variation in oral bioavailability (10%–65%).
-Some metabolites may have greater analgesic activity than hydromorphone itself but are unlikely to contribute to the pharmacological activity of hydromorphone.According to the summary of product characteristics (hydromorphone hydrochloride 1.3 mg and 2.6 mg capsules), 1.3 mg of hydromorphone has an efficacy approximately equivalent to 10 mg of morphine given orally.
+Some metabolites may have greater analgesic activity than hydromorphone itself but are unlikely to contribute to the pharmacological activity of hydromorphone.
+According to the summary of product characteristics (hydromorphone hydrochloride 1.3 mg and 2.6 mg capsules), 1.3 mg of hydromorphone has an efficacy approximately equivalent to 10 mg of morphine given orally.

 We identified one double-blind crossover study, three prospective studies, and three retrospective studies with relevant data regarding equianalgesic conversion ratios to and from hydromorphone (po, sc) in cancer pain (Table 4).
-In a study by Wallace et al, patients with chronic cancer pain were enrolled in an open-label conversion trial, from various opioids to HMpo, using an oral M:HM ratio of 5:1 for a MEDD conversion.Of the 127 patients who received HMpo, 85 (67%) completed the study.
+In a study by Wallace et al, patients with chronic cancer pain were enrolled in an open-label conversion trial, from various opioids to HMpo, using an oral M:HM ratio of 5:1 for a MEDD conversion.
+Of the 127 patients who received HMpo, 85 (67%) completed the study.
 The majority of patients who achieved stabilization did so without titration or with just one or two titration steps.
 The conclusion was that the 5:1 ratio was safe and effective when converting from morphine to hydromorphone.
 Wallace et al did not evaluate converting patients back from hydromorphone to oral morphine.

 ---

 ### Comprehensive, evidence-based, consensus guidelines for prescription of opioids for chronic non-cancer pain from the American Society of Interventional Pain Physicians (ASIPP) [^c3a20ac9].
 Pain Physician (2023).
 High credibility.

-ASIPP chronic non-cancer pain opioid prescribing—agent selection and cautions: Reasonable, first line opioid choices for mild pain often include tramadol, codeine, Tapentadol, or hydrocodone; for second line mild to moderate pain therapy, clinicians can start with hydrocodone or oxycodone; and for severe pain, first line therapy may begin with hydrocodone, oxycodone, hydromorphone, or morphine, with second line therapy with fentanyl and third line therapy with methadone.
+ASIPP chronic non-cancer pain opioid prescribing — agent selection and cautions: Reasonable, first line opioid choices for mild pain often include tramadol, codeine, Tapentadol, or hydrocodone; for second line mild to moderate pain therapy, clinicians can start with hydrocodone or oxycodone; and for severe pain, first line therapy may begin with hydrocodone, oxycodone, hydromorphone, or morphine, with second line therapy with fentanyl and third line therapy with methadone.
 Buprenorphine should be considered as a viable alternative to strong opioids in moderate to severe chronic pain therapy, and the literature suggests that codeine and tramadol may confer a lower abuse risk than more potent opioids.
 Meperidine is not recommended for chronic pain treatment due to adverse neurological events, which are increased with long-term use, renal insufficiency, and concurrent benzodiazepine use.

 ---